Board of Directors

-Mr. Fleischaker is Chairman Emeritus of Arent Fox, having served in that capacity from 1996 to 2010.
-He focuses his practice on counseling national trade and professional associations and foundations in the fields of automotive parts, grain handling and export, higher education, and domestically produced athletic and waterproof plastic and rubber footwear.
-He has been lead counsel in major regulatory matters and litigation throughout the country, as well as appellate challenges to federal agencies’ regulations.
-Mr. Fleischaker has also led significant class action litigation on a pro bono basis against various federal agencies.
+While in practice, Marc focused his practice on counseling national trade and professional associations and foundations in the fields of automotive parts, grain handling and export, higher education, and domestically produced athletic and waterproof plastic and rubber footwear.
+He was lead counsel in major regulatory matters and litigation throughout the country, as well as appellate challenges to federal agencies’ regulations.
+Mr. Fleischaker also led significant civil rights based class action litigation on a pro bono basis against various federal agencies.

 George A. Jones, Director